trushantrathod/Booking-System/README.md

       4. index.js          # Entry point for React app
    3. ...
 Future Enhancements

 There are several features we could add to make this booking system more robust and user-friendly:

 1. Data Persistence with Firebase Firestore:

 Currently, bookings are static.
 Using Firebase Firestore or Realtime Database, we could store bookings on a server and retrieve them based on user-specific data, making the bookings persistent and accessible across different sessions.

 2. Enhanced Calendar Features:

 Implement recurring bookings for repeated events.
 Add color coding for different types of events or priorities.
 Enable time-slot blocking to prevent double-booking.

 3. Email Notifications:

-Set up automated emails to remind users of upcoming bookings or to confirm new bookings, using a service like Firebase Functions with SendGrid.
+Set up automated emails to remind users of upcoming bookings or to confirm new bookings using a service like Firebase Functions with SendGrid.

 4. Improved UI and UX:

 Add a more polished design using a library like Material-UI or Bootstrap.
 Implement a responsive layout for mobile users.

 5. Authorization and Access Control:

 Add role-based access control, allowing admins to view all users' bookings while regular users can only view their own.

 6. Deployment and Hosting:

 Deploy the frontend on Vercel or Netlify.
 Deploy the backend on a service like Heroku, Firebase Functions, or AWS.